 Meditation and Thoughts

 For many years now I've been pursuing a quest for spiritual awareness.
-Not content to be told about non-physical worlds, I began practices of meditation, self awareness in the pursuit of Self (Atman) and principles of a more 'devine' nature than I had been experiencing in my ordinary day to day life.
+Not content to be told about non-physical worlds, I began practices of meditation, self-awareness in the pursuit of Self (Atman), and principles of a more 'divine' nature than I had been experiencing in my ordinary day to day life.

 What I have had the good fortune to experience though is the slowing down of thoughts.
 So much so that I am able to watch them.
 Silencing the mind is an endless pursuit, often thwart with more dangers than a battlefield.
 The experience became quite tangible.
 Thoughts feel like pancakes being dropped from above the head; The brain is like the frying pan, and its purpose is to cognize those thoughts.

 Too much tension or the holding of thoughts can for some people create headaches.
-You can see a natural mechanism that's used when headaches arise.
-Raising the eyebrows.
+A natural mechanism that's used when headaches arise is raising the eyebrows.
 Try it and see what happens.
 When headaches hit, our body has a natural tendency to try and ease the dis-ease.
 We lift our eyebrows and automatically there is an easing.
 Lift the eyebrows and feel what happens.
 It's like someone is lifting the pancakes out of the pan.
 Do the process a few times repeatedly and get a sense of releasing tension.